 Subject Access Requests

-We help you get it right when it comes to SARs
+We help you get it right when it comes to a SAR

 Under GDPR and the DPA 2018, people have the right to know what personal information your organisation holds about them.